| |

 Flat trails to walk & enjoy the foliage ๐Ÿ

-Tucked into the northwest corner of Connecticut, this region is filled with rolling hills, quiet country roads, and historic towns made exceptionally with a fall backdrop!
+Tucked into the northwest corner of Connecticut, this region is filled with mountains, quiet country roads, and historic towns that are exceptional with a fall backdrop!

 I lived in Litchfield for several years, and even though I live outside of town now, I still take the short drive here often.

-This area always makes me feel like I’m somewhere else – far away from the busier towns of CT.
-It’s like a little escape and the perfect one for fall in Connecticut!
+This area always makes me feel like I’m on vacation – far away from the busier towns of CT.
+It’s a local escape and the perfect destination for fall in Connecticut as the hills in our state alight with color.

 Bigger hikes if you want an elevated view of the leaves!๐Ÿ

-So whether youโ€™re looking for scenic drives, apple and pumpkin picking, charming town centers, trails, or places to just pull over and take foliage photos – Litchfield County checks all the boxes!
+Whether youโ€™re looking for scenic drives, apple and pumpkin picking, charming town centers, trails, or places to pull over and take photos – Litchfield County checks all the boxes!

-Now let’s dive into the best places to visit across Litchfield County this fall! ๐Ÿš˜๐Ÿโ˜•๏ธ
+Let’s dive into the best places to visit across Litchfield County this fall! ๐Ÿš˜๐Ÿโ˜•๏ธ And if you’d like to learn about the area more check out more helpful posts below! โฌ‡๏ธ

-The West Cornwall Covered Bridge is the longest covered bridge in Connecticut and one of the most picturesque spots in the county.
-The bright red bridge stretches across the Housatonic River and is framed by colorful trees in autumn.
+The West Cornwall Covered Bridge is the longest covered bridge in Connecticut and one of the most picturesque spots in the the whole state!
+The bright red bridge stretches 162 feet across the Housatonic River and is so picturesque in the fall.

 2. Averill Farm outside Washington Depot ๐ŸŽƒ๐ŸŽ

-3. Spring Hill Vineyards outside Washington Depot ๐Ÿท
+3. Spring Hill Vineyards in New Preston ๐Ÿท

 view of spring hill vineyard with picnic tables and umbrellas and fire put and fall colored trees lining the property.